akimpson/ORM-EcommercebackEnd/README.md

 ## Description

-- This back-end application for an e-commerce website uses an Express.js API and then configures it to use Sequalize which will interact with the MySQL database.
+- This back-end application for an e-commerce website uses an Express.js API.

-- This application allows developers to generate a webpage that displays a basic information which allows the user to have quick access to their emails and GitHub profile.
+- Using Sequalize you are then able to connect to the MySQL database.

+- Entering the schema and seed commands a development database is created and seeded with test data.

+- When the command is entered to invoke the application the server is started and the Sequelize models are synced to the MySQL database.

+- Open API GET routes in Insomnia for categories, products, or tags and the data for each route is displayed in a formatted JSON.

+- Once the API POST, PUT, and DELETE routes are tested in Insomnia you can successfully create, update, and delete data in the database.

 ## Technology